 (1) If clause 13, 17 or 36(2) is contravened in relation to a registrable charge on property of a co-operative, the co-operative and an officer of the co-operative who is knowingly concerned in or a party to the contravention commits an offence.

-Penalty: a fine of $1 000.
+Penalty for this subclause: a fine of $1 000.

 (2) If a person who becomes the holder of a registrable charge fails to comply with clause 36(1), the person and, if the person is a corporation, an officer of the corporation who is in default, each contravene this subclause.

-Penalty: a fine of $1 000.
+Penalty for this subclause: a fine of $1 000.

+[Clause 39 amended by No. 7 of 2016 s.
+187.]

 40. Co-operative to keep documents relating to charges

 A co-operative must, at the place where the co-operative register of charges referred to in clause 41 is kept, keep a copy of —